- Preparing for a standalone Melodyne workflow

 - Using a live editing approach for vocal correction

 - Batch correcting vocals

 - Correcting the pitch and rhythm of vocals

 - Adding special effects

 - Revising an edit in Melodyne Studio

-Hi, I am Skye Lewin, and welcome to Melodyne Advanced Techniques.
-The beauty of Melodyne is that its range of applications and tools can help you make an unusable performance usable, and it can help you take a solid performance and make it pop perfect.
-In this course we will start off by looking at some of the different ways that you can use Melodyne to edit multiple tracks or vocals... (music playing) ...and then we'll actually delve into preparing the elements and importing them into Melodyne Studio to work in a stand-alone workflow.
+- [Voiceover] Hi, I'm Skye Lewin and welcome to Melodyne Advanced Techniques.
+The beauty of Melodyne is that it's range of applications and tools can help you make an usable performance usable and it can help you take a solid performance and make it pop perfect.
+In this course, we'll start off by looking at some of the different ways that you can use Melodyne to edit multiple tracks of vocals. ?
+Atti ?
+Attitude ? - [Voiceover] And then we'll actually delve into preparing the elements and importing them into Melodyne's studio to work in a standalone work flow.

-We will learn how to change the tempo of our recordings, and we'll play with MIDI and instruments in Melodyne.
-Let's get to it. (music playing)
+We'll also look at a few examples of how we can use direct note access, or DNA, in Melodyne editor, also known as Melodyne Single Track.
+We'll learn how to change the tempo of our recordings and we'll play with the midi and instruments in Melodyne.
+Let's get to it. (upbeat music)